The Balance Between Career College, Work, and Personal Life

 How many hours do I need to work?

 Is work getting in the way of your study time?
-Are you balancing your work/school load or do you find it difficult to study after you are finished your shift?
+Are you balancing your work/school load?
+Do you find it difficult to study after you are finished your shift?
 If you work less, will it make you feel better about completing your studies at school?

 How does my current job relate to my schoolwork or future career?